Reimagine Learning

 Michael Jordan is arguably the greatest athlete of the 1990s and the best to ever play basketball.
 His personal trainer acted in a capacity similar to the teacher-student dynamic.
 As his “teacher” Tim Grover, talks about a tactic he used when Michael was mentally tired at the 13:30 mark of the video below.
 In short, when he sensed Michael was worn down mentally, he would give Michael a puzzle to solve or a problem to work through and focus on.
 Having to focus on a task or problem, especially if it is a “light” task, is especially helpful to students today because it relieves them of the barrage of messaging and reminders about COVID.
 Yes, in some ways, a great short story or math problem set that you discuss with them may be the most compassionate and effective act of teaching you can provide to help protect your student.
 In this case let’s broaden “protection” to include protecting their mental and emotional stability.

 I am interested to hear your ideas and how you are supporting and protecting your students in these unprecedented times.
-I want to say thank you for what you are doing and let you know that your efforts make a difference.
+I want to say “thank you” for what you are doing and let you know that your efforts make a difference.
 Stay safe, be well!